Introduction

 Normal files

-Using find, you can retrieve a list of files that are readable and write-able by any users using the following command:
+Using find, you can retrieve a list of files that are readable and write-able by any user using:

 Backup